oemof/oemof-solph/README.rst

 With oemof we provide base packages for energy system modelling and optimisation.

 Everybody is welcome to use and/or develop oemof.
+Read our :ref:`why_contribute_label` section.

 Documentation
 =============